onkariwaligunje/2019_DEV_018/README.md

 # 2019_DEV_018
-    TennnisKata.java is a java file that contains code for the Tennis Kata problem statement. jdk will be required to compile and run the java file.
+    TennnisKata.java is a java file that contains code for the Tennis Kata problem statement.
+    Pre-requisite: jdk
+    will be required to compile and run the java file.

     To compile TennisKata.java file use following command: javac TennisKata.java